-Couples coaching begins with the assumptions that each member of the partnership is creative, resourceful and whole and that no one gets to be wrong, only fully responsible, for what happens.
+Couples coaching begins with the assumptions that human connection is the most important thing in life, each member of the partnership is creative, resourceful and whole and that no one gets to be wrong, only fully responsible, for what happens.
 Coaching is a way of assessing what works, what does not work, and what is needed in a relationship.
 The process involves establishing a vision for change and growth, followed up by a process that supports the development of plans for that growth and actions to implement change.

 The Challenges to Relationships

 Maintaining a strong relationship is a challenge that all couples face.
 There are always new forces and circumstances occurring inside and outside of the relationship that impact communication, harmony and connection.
 When these forces and circumstances are acknowledged, and co-management of them is integrated into the life of a relationship, the relationship will grow and thrive.

 Personal preferences differ because of the reality of diversity.
 Gender differences, family of origin, faith, ethnic culture, style, and personal temperament are of the sources of both joy and tension in relationships.
 All of these differences are part of who we are and what makes the relationship.
 Each couple holds the desire and the keys to continually transform the diversity within their relationship into complimentary relational harmony.
 Committing to making changes on each side of the relational equation opens the door to a positive process of change within the relationship.